-2. Assess polio vaccine needs.

-- Three doses of polio are required 2 doses, 2 months apart (minimum interval 1 month), 3rd dose 6-12 months after 2nd and at least four years of age. - Additional doses in DTaP-IPV-Hib as per the routine schedule are doses of convenience. - Doses of oral polio vaccine (OPV) and a polio vaccine that is not specified given as an injection administered on or after April 1, 2016 are considered invalid.
-Inadequate immunization records should be considered unimmunized and started on an ageappropriate immunization schedule using an IPV-containing vaccine. - 3.
+- 2. Assess polio vaccine needs. - Three doses of polio are required 2 doses, 2 months apart (minimum interval 1 month), 3rd dose 6-12 months after 2nd and at least four years of age. - Additional doses in DTaP-IPV-Hib as per the routine schedule are doses of convenience. - 3.
 Assess measles, mumps, rubella (MMR) and varicella (Var) vaccine needs. - Two doses of MMR required after one year of age and at least one month apart. - Two doses varicella required if born in 2010 or later, recommended if born in 2000 or later.
-Given after one year of age and at least one month apart. - Combined MMRV can be used if 4 to 12 years old (licensed only for 1 to 12 years old).
+Given after one year of age and at least one month apart. - Combined MMRV can be used if 4 to 12 years old (licensed only for 1 to 12 years old). - If not given on the same day, live vaccines must be at least 28 days apart otherwise the second dose is considered invalid. - MMR may be indicated for children between 6 and 11 months of age if high risk of exposure (e.g. travel, outbreak).
+These doses do not count towards required doses.

-- If not given on the same day, live vaccines must be at least 28 days apart otherwise the second dose is considered invalid. - MMR may be indicated for children between 6 and 11 months of age if high risk of exposure (e.g. travel, outbreak).
-These doses do not count towards required doses. - 4.
-Assess meningococcal (Men-C-C/Men-C-ACYW135) vaccine needs. - One dose Meningococcal C Conjugate Vaccine (Menjugate[®] /NeisVac[®]) required after one year of age until September of Grade 7. - 5.
-Assess pneumococcal conjugate (Pneu-C-15) vaccine needs.
+- 4. Assess meningococcal (Men-C-C/Men-C-ACYW135) vaccine needs. - One dose Meningococcal C Conjugate Vaccine (Menjugate[®] /NeisVac[®]) required after one year of age until September of Grade 7. - 5.
+Assess pneumococcal conjugate (Pneu-C-13) vaccine needs.